Jayman2000/Descent3-wiki-pr/Running-Descent-3.md

 ## System Requirements
 Minimum:

-    A 200MHz Pentium processor
+- A 200MHz Pentium processor
-    Windows 95, 98, or NT
-    32MB RAM
+- 32MB RAM
-    3D accelerator video card with 4 MB of texture RAM 210 MB hard disk space
+- 3D accelerator video card with 4 MB of texture RAM
+- 210 MB hard disk space
-    DirectX 6 certified sound card
+- DirectX 6 certified sound card
-    If you have Windows 95 or Windows 98, DirectX 6.1 software If you have Windows NT 4.0, Service Pack 3 or greater
+- If you have Windows 95 or Windows 98, DirectX 6.1 software
+- If you have Windows NT 4.0, Service Pack 3 or greater

 Recommended:

-    A Pentium II 300MHz processor
+- A Pentium II 300MHz processor
-    64MB RAM
+- 64MB RAM
-    500 MB hard disk space
+- 500 MB hard disk space

 ## Command-Line Options
 The following command-line options are available in Descent 3.
 You can set command-line options on the Misc. tab of the Setup section of the Descent 3 launcher.
 Case is not significant in command-line options.